Advanced Battle Concepts

 Primarily, slickness comes into play when a character is attempting to traverse or climb an area that has been coated in something else, thus changing how slippery it is.
 Such substances tend to 'smooth out' the natural bumps and uneven nature of a surface, making it harder to safely interact with.
 Alternately, these substances can simply act as incredible lubricants, giving a surface less 'gription'.

 Submersion: on occasion, adventurers will find themselves in the water - or, as it happens, beneath its surface.
 Water (or any other liquid, for that matter) is much more resistant to anything attempting to pass through it, which halves the range of thrown weapons and most other distance attacks.
-Projectile weapons not specifically built with water in mind are utterly useless.
+Projectile weapons not specifically built with water in mind are utterly useless under the waves.

 Finally, making attacks underwater generally inflicts a -2 CS penalty to hit.

-Variant Gravity: one of those things that most everyone takes for granted, gravity is usually considered a constant.
+Variant Gravity: one of those things that most folks take for granted, gravity is usually considered a constant.
 On occasion, however, characters will find themselves in an area with gravity vastly different than their own.
 In such circumstances, they need to be aware that many actions that they normally don't even think about will need to be executed in a considerably different fashion.

-In situations with zero or microgravity, you can't walk anywhere - unless you have devices to aid in that form of locomotion.
+In microgravity or less, you can't walk anywhere, unless you have devices to aid that form of locomotion.
 Instead, one must either crawl about the surface, holding on for dear life, or 'push' themselves from one surface to another.
-Similarly, ranged attacks have a line of sight range, as gravity won't bend their trajectories towards a surface.
+Similarly, ranged attacks have a line-of-sight range, as gravity won't bend their trajectories towards a surface.
 Unanchored characters may be Slammed as if they possessed Shift 0 Endurance.

 When the gravity is higher than normal, on the other hand, everything is harder.
 The weight of everything is multiplied by the 'G' value, including that of the character.
 This means that all movement is hampered, if not nullified entirely.
 Projectile weapons are reduced in range by a like value; bullets in twice earth's gravity, for example, can only travel half as far before falling to the surface.